moni-7000/printer-network-troubleshooting/README.md

 # printer-network-troubleshooting
-I write up of my troubleshooting process as I fixed a printer that wasn't functioning properly.
+A write up of my troubleshooting process as I fixed a printer that wasn't functioning properly.